UCSF-DSCOLAB/essential_scripts/README.md

   - Be sure to update the Files Index below if needed.
   - Final form should coalesce around a single code path, and must still meet all 'main'-branch requirements if the code is on the 'main'-branch.

+# Expectations for all scripts

+- **Scripts should never contain passwords or any encryption keys.**
+- Scripts should never have hard-coded paths and instead allow users to record their own or pass paths in.
+  - Only relative paths should be used, specifically for referencing other files within this repo

 # Expectations for 'main' branch scripts

-- Programs should never have hard-coded paths and instead allow users to pass paths in.
-  - Only relative paths should be used, specifically for referencing other files within this repo
-- **Scripts should never contain passwords or any encryption keys.**
-- **All scripts must be tested by a user other than their creator before merging into 'main'.**
+- **All 'main'-branch scripts must be tested by a user other than their creator before merging into 'main'.**
-- **All scripts should be documented**:
+- **All 'main'-branch scripts should be documented**:
   - The more documentation, the better!
   - For scripts focused around achieving some function rather than defining a function:
     - Code comment at top which describes the goals